Cyclone3DR/Scripts/COMMUNITY SCRIPTS/README.md

 - **Compatibility**: Ensure your script is compatible with Leica Cyclone 3DR and specify the version it was tested on.
 - **Licensing**: Clearly state the license under which your script is distributed.
 - **Testing**: Test your script thoroughly before submitting it.
+- **Ressources**: To help users get the most out of your script, we encourage you to include relevant datasets or tutorial videos.
+However, to keep this repository lightweight and efficient, please follow these rules:
+    - **Minimal datasets only**
+    You may include files up to **100 MB** in size.
+If your dataset exceeds this limit, please host it externally (e.g., Google Drive, Dropbox, etc.) and link to it in your README.
+    - **No video uploads ⛔**
+    Videos should not be stored directly in the repository.
+Instead, please host your tutorials on platforms like **YouTube**, **Vimeo**, or any other video streaming service, and share the link.
 - **Documentation**: Provide clear and detailed documentation in the `README.md` file (check the [README](./_TEMPLATE/README.md) example).
 The readme file should include the following:
     - A brief introduction containning the script name, explainning the purpose of the script, with the contact (name + email) for any support
     - A `Description` section explaining how to use the script.
 Idealy, a script output preview in the application (3D scene)